 Prioritizing Oral Health for Overall Wellness

-increasingly demonstrates the connection between oral health and systemic health, it
+conditions.
+As more research shows the link between oral health and overall health,

-Please remember that while maintaining good oral health is important, it's just one
+Keep in mind that while good oral hygiene is important, it’s only one part of

-aspect of managing chronic conditions.
-Regular exercise, a healthy diet, not
+managing chronic health issues.
+Regular exercise, eating a healthy diet, not

 smoking, and regular health